Seahawks1013/242studentslabs/labs/lab8.md

 After removing 20 and 30, what does the tree look like just before `remove(50)` is called?
 What is 50's in-order successor at that point?

+Answer: The tree has 50 at the root with the left subtree containing 40 -> 35 and right subtree 70 -> 60,80 (after removal of 20 and 30).
+Node 50 still has two children, so the code finds the in-order successor, which is the minimum node on the right subtree.
+Since the lowest node value on the right subtree is 60, it then takes node 50s spot.

 **[OBSERVE 10]**
 The code always uses the in-order **successor** (smallest in right subtree) for Case 3.
 Using the in-order **predecessor** (largest in left subtree) would also produce a valid BST.

 Would choosing one over the other affect correctness?
 Would it affect the height or balance of the resulting tree over many insertions and deletions?
 Describe a sequence of operations where the choice would matter practically.

+answer: There isn't a definite 'correctness' in this example.
+However, it does affect balance over time.
+If the successor is always used, you would keep pulling values from the right subtree, resulting in the shrinking of the right side.
+An example would be inserting 100 values on the right side, and deleting the root using the successor strategy.
+Every deletion pulls from the right subtree, shrinking it faster than the left.
+When the tree becomes lopsided, performance will degrade.

 ---